Moghan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Model Architecture

-The network architecture is biult in code cell 8.
+The network architecture is built in code cell 8.

 During lectures I got curious on inception, so I started with an architecture with two inception layers, two CNN and two fully connected layers.
 It took more than 2 minutes / epoch to train and made 97% on training.